APNIC-Labs/draft-kskroll-sentinel/README.md

-   This section describes the use of the sentinel detection mechanism against a single DNS recursive resolver in order to determine whether or not this resolver is using a locally cached particular trust anchor to validate DNSSEC-signed responses.
+   This section describes the use of the sentinel detection mechanism against a single DNS recursive resolver in order to determine whether this resolver is using a particular trust anchor to validate DNSSEC- signed responses.

-   Note that this test is applicable for a single DNS resolver.
-The case of using this sentinel mechanism to test the trust anchor capabilities of a collection of resolvers, as might be found in the DNS configuration of an end-user environment, is described in Section 4.
+   Note that the test in this section applies to a single DNS resolver.
+   The test described in Section 4 applies instead to a collection of DNS resolvers, as might be found in the DNS configuration of an end- user environment.

    The critical aspect of the DNS names used in this mechanism is that they contain the specified label for either the positive and negative